anoushkasaraswat/100DaysOfRTL/README.md

 # 100DaysOfRTL

-- Icarus Verilog for simulation
+- Icarus Verilog 0.9.7 (verilog) and 0.10.0 (system verilog) for simulation
 - Yosys for synthesis

 | Day    | Circuit                                             | Link                             |